KevinLCai/DeFi-Flashloan/README.md

 Aims: This repo aims to collect pricing data across multiple exchanges, and leverage flashloans to profit off of arbitrage opportunities.

+Strategy:

+- Rather than trying to optimise for speed, I will be looking for niche arbitrage opportunities.

 Planned strategies include:

 Flashloan: